Unraveling a Culture of Fear to Help Reduce Workplace Anxiety

 First Steps to Change: Dissecting the 4 Stages of Psychological Safety

-How can leaders turn the tide when they recognize that a culture of fear is contributing to workplace anxiety?
-First, they must prioritize psychological safety, which means promoting an environment in which individuals feel comfortable and fully supported in voicing their ideas and opinions, asking questions, owning their work, and taking risks.
-There should be no fear that their efforts will be dismissed or diminished, their suggestions attacked, or any errors punished.
+How can leaders turn the tide when they recognize that a culture of fear is contributing to workplace anxiety and a toxic workplace environment?
+The first step is fostering psychological safety, or creating a space where people feel supported in sharing ideas and opinions, asking questions, owning work, and taking risks without fear of dismissal or punishment.

-• Inclusion safety – team members feel they belong, are wanted and appreciated
+Inclusion safety – team members feel wanted and appreciated

-• Learner safety – questions are welcomed in order to learn, and mistakes are OK
+Learner safety – questions and learning are encouraged; mistakes are OK

-• Contributor safety – individuals can share ideas openly and without ridicule
+Contributor safety – individuals can share ideas without ridicule

-• Challenger safety – anyone can question or challenge ideas and make suggestions
+Challenger safety – anyone can question ideas or propose improvements

 Solutions for Leading With Empathy & Improving Employee Well-Being

-Although everyone’s responsible for creating a work culture free of anxiety and fear, change starts at the top.
-Here are several actions leaders must take to dismantle workplace anxiety and put their teams back on the road to better health and productivity.
+Although everyone contributes to a work culture free of anxiety and fear, change starts at the top.
+Here are several actions leaders must take to dismantle workplace anxiety and improve team well-being.

 Make experimentation and failure OK